looker-open-source/components/src/components/Menu/Menu.md

 When a menu is focused the `up` and `down` arrow keys will move focus through the menu items within the menu.

-Set the `focusOnMount` prop to get the `Menu` to automatically have focus applied on compoment mount.
-Generally when loading with a ModalContext this prop should be set.

 ```js
 import { Menu } from './Menu'
 import { MenuItem } from './MenuItem'